go-gorm/gen/README.md

         /* Mode: gen.WithoutContext,*/
         //if you want the nullable field generation property to be pointer type, set FieldNullable true /* FieldNullable: true,*/
-        //If you need to generate index tags from the database, set NeedIndexTag true /* NeedIndexTag: true,*/
+        //If you need to generate index tags from the database, set FieldWithIndexTag true /* FieldWithIndexTag: true,*/
     })

     // reuse the database connection in Project or create a connection here